sibradzic/upp/README.md

 Default output file name will be an original ROM file name with an additional .pp_table extension.

+#### Injecting PowerPlay data from file into VBIOS ROM image:

+Use **inject** command for this.
+The input video ROM binary must be specified with `-i/--input-rom` parameter, and the output ROM can be specified with an optional `-o/--output-rom parameter`.
+For example:

+    upp -p modded.pp_table inject -i original.rom -o modded.rom

+**WARNING**: Modified vROM image is probalby not going to work if flashed as is to your card, due to ROM signature checks on recent Radeon cards.
+Authors of this tool are in no way responsible for any damage that may happen to your expansive graphics card if you choose to flash the modified video ROM, you are doing it entierly on your own risk.

 #### Getting PowerPlay table parameter value(s):